Articles on: Animal Training

 • Animal welfare indicators to monitor

-• What to do when something goes wrong
+• What to do if something goes wrong

 Core principle: The eShepherd system works with natural animal learning processes, not against them.
 When it is set up and operated correctly, cattle experience low and predictable levels of aversive stimulus.
 Your role as an operator is to create conditions where animals can learn quickly, comfortably, and reliably.